 - 1 1/2 Tbsp Olive oil divided

-- Rub the pork with 1/2 Tbsp of olive oil and season with salt and pepper.
+- Preheat our oven to 400 degrees.
+Rub the pork with 1/2 Tbsp of olive oil and season with salt and pepper.

-- Heat the remaining 1 Tbsp of olive oil in a large, oven proof pan on medium/high heat.
+- Heat the remaining 1 Tbsp of olive oil in a large, oven sage pan on medium/high heat.

 - Sear the pork until golden brown on each side, about 2-3 minutes per side.